Mia Villalpando

-Mia Isabella Villalpando Valderrama (born 10 May 2008 in Bonita, California) is a Mexican-American professional footballer who plays as a defender for Liga MX Femenil club Tigres UANL and the Mexico women's national under-17 football team.
+Mia Isabella Villalpando Valderrama (born 10 May 2008) is a professional footballer who plays as a defender for Liga MX Femenil club Tigres UANL.
+Born in the United States, she is a youth international for Mexico.
+She was previously a youth international for the United States.

-Youth career
+Early life

-A daughter of Mexican parents, Villalpando was born in Bonita, California, and began her training at San Diego Surf ECNL and the United States girls' national under-15 soccer team (2022–2023) under head coaches Katie Schoepfer and Ciara Crinion.
+A daughter of Mexican parents, Villalpando was born in Bonita, California, and began her training at San Diego Surf SC.